Fourth Week of Lent

 2027 (pending actual dates): World Youth Day (ages 13-35).
 Seoul, South Korea

-For more information, email JP Fernandez
+For more information regarding youth ministry and the Confirmation Teen process, email JP Fernandez

 RCIA INQUIRY CLASSES